-Improvement, the Office of School Improvement, or any other section within the department from engaging in strategic planning and making recommendations to the local superintendent of education or local board of education regarding the operation of low-performing schools including, but not limited to, structural, governance model, grade configuration, curriculum and instructional materials, and personnel.
+- (2) Pursue application for public charter school status pursuant to Chapter 6F, Title 16, Code of Alabama 1975. - (g) Nothing in this section shall prohibit the State Superintendent of Education, through the Office of Mathematics Improvement, the Office of School Improvement, or any other section within the department from engaging in strategic planning and making recommendations to the local superintendent of education or local board of education regarding the operation of low performing schools including, but not limited to, structural, governance model, grade configuration, curriculum and instructional materials, and personnel. - (h) For any school under state academic intervention, on or before December 31, annually, the Office of School Improvement, the Office of Mathematics Improvement, and other relevant offices within the department shall report to the Governor, the Lieutenant Governor, the State Board of Education, the Speaker of the House of Representatives, the President Pro Tempore of the Senate, the Chair of the House Ways and Means Education Committee, the Chair of the Senate Finance and Taxation Education Committee, the Chair of the House House Education Policy Committee, and the Chair of the Senate

-intervention, on or before December 31, annually, the Office of School Improvement, the Office of Mathematics Improvement, and other relevant offices within the department shall report to the Governor, the Lieutenant Governor, the State Board of Education, the Speaker of the House of Representatives, the President Pro Tempore of the Senate, the Chair of the House Ways and Means Education Committee, the Chair of the Senate Finance and Taxation Education Committee, the Chair of the House Education Policy Committee, and the Chair of the Senate Education Policy Committee on the progress of each full support school under state academic intervention.
+Education Policy Committee on the progress of each full support school under state academic intervention.

 Section 13. (a) Beginning August 1, 2022, the State Superintendent of Education, through the Office of Mathematics Improvement, shall convene and oversee a Postsecondary Mathematics Task Force to develop guidelines for institutions of postsecondary education to train early childhood and elementary mathematics teachers based on current research.
-The guidelines shall include course structure and content based on the United States Department of Education, and the Mathematics
+The guidelines shall include course structure and content based on the recommendations of the National Council of Teachers of Mathematics, the Conference Board of the Mathematics Sciences, the United States Department of Education, and the Mathematics Sciences Research Institute.
+Guidelines shall go into effect on August 1, 2024.
+The membership of the Postsecondary Mathematics Task Force shall include all of the following: